-The one people metric most organisations are missing
+The one people metric your organisation is missing

 EHS helps you see pressure earlier, while there's still time to act.